twidi/streamdeckfs/README.md

 - `SDFS_PRESS_DURATION`: for key press related events (ie not `ON_START` or `ON_END`), the duration, in milliseconds (with decimals), elapsed between the press of the key and the execution of the command

 Note that all [variables](#variables) will also be passed as environment variables.

-Two other kinds of actions can be triggered on an event instead of running a script/program: changing page (see later the `page` configuration option) or adjusting the brightness of the StreamDeck (see later the `brightness` configuration option)

 Now let see the different events, then how they can be configured: